pyrkamarcin/CommonDataLayer/docs/rfc/0012_CDL_documentation_generation_01.md

 `graphQL` provides documentation via its endpoint and it's built into library we use.
 It may be wort considering to provide static graphQL spec in repository.

 # Problem to solve
 Maintaining documentation for formats used in communication within or with CDL is cumbersome.
 We need to research options of automating the process and validating its results.

 # Possible solutions

-## Generate rust code from specification files:
+## Generate rust code from specification files
 There are options for generating rust code from proto (already in place) and OpenAPI.

 For generating structures needed for our internal and external communication, via Kafka and RabbitMQ, we could use [schemafy crate][schemafy-rs].